azlen/azlen.me/_pages/quick-ideas/cozyroom.md

 Had this crazy idea the other day to treat different rooms and spaces as cards that you can stack, sort, flip, and drag around.
 Somehow this feels like it solves 90% of my big design questions around cozyroom.

+![](/images/cozy-cards-no-toolbar.png)

+Key ideas:

+- Cards can be arranged in the space, or put into decks, drawn, shuffled, etc.
+- Each card can be opened up into its own space (the card is like a door)
+- The space a card opens up into by default scrolls vertically down and not horizontally
+- Text, drawings, and images can be placed on the face of the card

 It also opens up many different new use cases, sort of pushing cozyroom to a point where it can't be put into any one particular category.

-![](/images/cozy-cards-no-toolbar.png)

 <a name="43"></a>